kemeyer/par2vel/docs/source/overview.rst

 PIV starts with images - usually grayscale images of particles.
 You have probably taken the images with one or more PIV cameras.
 You will need to handle how to read your images into the format that is used in
-par2vel: a matrix (numpy array) with real numbers between 0 and 1.
-The general library PIL is useful here (use ``import Image``).
+par2vel: a two-dimensional numpy array with real numbers between 0 and 1.
+The general library PIL (pillow) is useful here (use ``import Image``).
 A simple function called ``readimage`` is provided, but it may not handle images from your camera.